marsgpl/tlc-zed-extension/README.md

 # Typed Lua support

-syntax highlight, intelligence for .tlc files
+Syntax highlighting and intelligence for .tlc files

 .tlc is a strictly typed Lua dialect file extension